mfinkle/llm-agents/README.md

 # LLM Agents

 This repository contains two main agents: `tool_agent.py` and `web_agent.py`.
 These agents are designed to perform specific tasks using large language models (LLMs).
 These scripts are really a basic exploration into the agent space.
 I want to learn some of the basic, hard truths of trying to build raw agents _before_ moving on to leverage full-blown frameworks that hide the details.
+These scripts purposefully using the bare minimum number of dependencies.

 ## Setup
 ### Using a Virtual Environment